- This event has passed.

 Dance in Devon invites dance artists and interdisciplinary artists with an interest in choreography to join Katrina Brown in her Moving and Drawing Lab | Choreographing through the back.

-This lab invites an interdisciplinary group of performers, visual artists, dancers, choreographers, writers to explore a notion of the ‘dorsal’ as pertaining to the back, unseen surfaces of the body and as a possible expansive intervention in the general convergent forward motion of our contemporary living.
+This lab invites an interdisciplinary group of artists – dancers, visual artists, choreographers, writers – to explore a notion of the ‘dorsal’ as pertaining to the back, unseen surfaces of the body – and ‘moving through the back’ as a choreographic intervention in the general forward motion of our contemporary living.

-We will work with and generate simple choreographic devices for moving, drawing and talking that bring attention to the back and its complex relations with spine, breath, surface, vision and time: exploring the ‘dorsal’ as a way of orientating to our bodies, to others and to our surroundings – moving backwards often manifesting as a slightly disorientating force.
+We will work with simple choreographic devices for moving and drawing that bring attention to the back and its complex relations with spine, breath, surface, vision and time: exploring the ‘dorsal’ as a way of orientating to our bodies, to others and to our surroundings – and to time: moving backwards often manifesting as a slightly disorientating force.

-Participants will be invited to physically investigate ideas of moving through the back with task-based activities, and spatial scores as well as translating sensations of moving through the back in drawing tasks.
-The lab aims to open the ‘dorsal’ as a rich philosophical territory to explore and shape – and this directly accessible through and emerging from the body and in moving together.
+We will physically investigate ideas of moving through the back with spatial scores and partner work and explore drawing as a way of translating sensations of the ‘dorsal’ to paper.
+The lab is interested in opening up the ‘dorsal’ as a poetic site that is emerging from the body and in working and moving together.